alexis-chapleau/shopping_cart/README.md

 process to demonstrate proficiency in software design, data structures, and design patterns.

+# Setup Instructions

+To set up the project and run the tests, please follow these steps:

+### 1. Install Python 3.7 or Higher

+Ensure that Python 3.7 or a newer version is installed on your system.

+### 2. Create a Virtual Environment

+Open a terminal in the project directory and create a virtual environment:

+    python3 -m venv venv

+    source venv/bin/activate

+    pip3 install -e .

+    python3 -m unittest discover -s tests

+    python3 main.py

 # ShoppingCart Class
 ## Location
 The ShoppingCart class is located in the shopping_cart/shopping_cart.py file within the project directory.